lavanyagarg112/ocaml_mini_projects/calculator/README.md

-Here's a simple `README.md` for your OCaml calculator project:

----

 # OCaml Calculator

 This is a simple command-line calculator written in OCaml that supports basic arithmetic operations such as addition, subtraction, multiplication, and division.